 More and more of us are turning to pen and paper to keep our work lives in order.
 Here’s how to turn your notebook into a productivity goldmine.

 There’s a wealth of knowledge out there, from time techniques like the Pomodoro method to psychology hacks like habit-stacking and temptation-bundling.
-But what if a simple notebook and pen could revolutionize your personal productivity levels?
+Need a daily organizer?
+A notebook will get you sorted.

 We’ve explored the differences between paper planners and online or digital tools.
 But who said it had to be either or?
 Why not take the best from both worlds and combine digital and paper tools in a way that suits you?